MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

     1. Create a new file and save it in a format like TXT, CSV, or DOCX.

-    1. Add the following string to the file: `ASD 100-22-3333 SSN Text` - this is a test US (United States) SSN (Social Security Number).
+    1. Add the following string to the file: `ASD 100-22-3333 SSN Text` - this string is a test US (United States) SSN (Social Security Number).

         :::image type="content" source="media/defender-for-storage-test/testing-sensitivity-2.png" alt-text="Screenshot showing how to test a file in Malware Scanning for Social Security Number information.":::